 Work Hours

-Full-time workers usually work for 41 hours per week compared to the industry’s average of 44 hours.
+Full-time workers usually work 41 hours per week compared to the industry's average of 44 hours.

 Age

-The average age of employed Spies in Australia is 38 years which is comparable to the average age of other occupations i.e., 40 years.
+The average age of employed spies in Australia is 38 years, comparable to that of other occupations, i.e., 40 years.

 Gender